oracle/truffleruby/doc/contributor/updating-ruby-installers.md

 ### Create a Release

-Once pushed/merged to the main branch, it's a good idea to create a `ruby-build` release, so `ruby-build` Homebrew users can get the new TruffleRuby release too:
+Once pushed/merged to the default branch, it's a good idea to create a `ruby-build` release, so `ruby-build` Homebrew users can get the new TruffleRuby release too:

 ```bash